drteeth/elixir-es-cqrs/slides.md

 ---
 class: middle, center, inverse

-# Interlude: Domain Drive Design in 2 minutes
+# Interlude: Domain Driven Design in 2 minutes

+WHY IS THIS RELEVANT?

 ???

 # Quick detour here to talk about where DDD fits in.

+---
+class: middle

+Aggregates

+Basically, a domain model, but with a few restrictions

 ---
 class: middle